No manager in the entire world would confess to wanting less employee engagement, especially when we know that:

 It's important to consider both capability and capacity when doling out responsibilities.
 High performers will be relieved to have support from you and the team, while average or low performers will be happy to gain a sense of responsibility.

 4. Mismanage deadlines

 Projects change and evolve, but it’s important to manage deadlines in such a way that you don’t kill employee engagement with the project all together.

 - Unrealistic deadlines.
-Setting a deadline the team knows is impossible to meet causes them to rush and results in a poor final product.
-Unrealistic deadlines don’t permit your team to engage with the project because they are so worried about crossing the finish line, not running a good race.
+Setting a deadline the team knows is impossible to meet causes them to rush, and results in a poor final product.

 The key is to set clear, realistic deadlines and maintain communication with the team when the project changes or priorities shift.